What Is Occitan? How a Formerly Banned Language Influenced Modern French

 2. The obsession with good eating

-Southern France is famous for its gourmandise (love of good food/gluttony) and so it thus makes sense that some of its food vocabulary would make its way from Occitan into standard French.
+Southern France is famous for its gourmandise (love of good food, gluttony), so it makes sense that some of its food vocabulary would make its way from Occitan into standard French.

-- The Occitan caçòla (pan) gave French the words cassoulet (the diminutive form of the Occitan word, used to describe a typically Southwestern French slow-cooked meat stew) and casserole (a pan, as well as a stew or casserole that’s cooked in it).
+- The Occitan caçòla (pan) gave French the words cassoulet (the diminutive form of the Occitan word, used to describe a typically Southwestern French slow-cooked meat stew) and casserole (a pan, a stew or casserole that’s cooked in it).